How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Kentucky?

 Kentucky caps the maximum interest rate at 19% (19% or 4% above Federal Reserve rate).
-Exceeding this limit may result in penalties: Borrower can recover twice the excess interest.
+Exceeding this limit may result in penalties: Knowing usury forfeits the entire interest; twice the interest paid may be recovered within two years (KRS 360.020).
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Kentucky?